MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-security-baselines.md

 ---
-title: Configure security Baseline for Windows Server
+title: Configure security baselines for Windows Server
-description: Learn how to deploy security baselines using OsConfig to enforce granular security settings to better protect and harden your Windows Server environment. ms.topic: how-to ms.product: windows-server ms.author: alalve
+description: Learn how to deploy security baselines using OSConfig to enforce granular security settings to better protect and harden your Windows Server environment. ms.topic: how-to ms.product: windows-server ms.author: alalve
 author: xelu86
-ms.contributor: Dona Mukherjee, Carlos Mayol Berral ms.date: 12/05/2024
+ms.contributor: Dona Mukherjee, Carlos Mayol Berral ms.date: 12/12/2024
 ---

-# Deploy Windows Server security baselines locally with OsConfig
+# Deploy Windows Server security baselines locally with OSConfig

-OSConfig is a security configuration stack that uses a scenario-based approach to deliver and apply desired security measures for your environment.
-It provides co-management support for both on-premises and Azure Arc-connected devices.
-You can use Windows PowerShell or Windows Admin Center to apply the security baselines throughout the device life cycle, starting from the initial deployment process.
+Deploying the Windows Server 2025 security baseline to your environment ensures that desired security measures are in place, providing a comprehensive and standardized security framework.
+The Windows Server 2025 baseline includes over 300 security settings to ensure that it meets industry-standard security requirements.
+It also provides co-management support for both on-premises and Azure Arc-connected devices.
+The security baselines can be configured through PowerShell, Windows Admin Center, and Azure Policy.
+The OSConfig tool is a security configuration stack that uses a scenario-based approach to deliver and apply the desired security measures for your environment.
+The security baselines throughout the device life cycle can be applied using OSConfig starting from the initial deployment process.

 Some of the highlights of the security baselines provide the following enforcements: